PuchatekwSzortach/printed_characters_net/README.md

 - `train_characters.py` - script for training neural network to detect templates
 - `detection.py` - detect printed templates in real time video stream

 Notes on data size: You can control amount of artificial data created with constants defined in `create_data.py`.
-Given ~250 labels I recommend going for ~400 images per label - this should let you create all data and train the classifier to ~95% accuracy in under 10mins on a decent machine.
+Given ~250 labels I recommend going for ~400 images per label - this should let you create all data and train the classifier to ~95% accuracy in under 15mins on an decent machine.

 TODO:
 - add a softmax output layer to neural network code.
 Current code uses a plain sigmoid outputs layer and it would be nice to give a confidence of each prediction.
 The forward step isn't of course any difficult, but I need to yet figure out what the correct cost derivative is for softmax layer.